Jackyl

-Jackyl is an American rock band formed in 1991.
-Their sound has also been described as heavy metal and southern metal.
+Jackyl is a rock band formed in 1991.
+Their sound has been described as hair metal and southern rock.
 Their self-titled debut album has sold more than a million copies in the United States with hit singles like "Down on Me" and "When Will It Rain".
 The band is best known for the song "The Lumberjack", which features a chainsaw solo by lead singer Jesse James Dupree.

 History

 Debut album

 In 1992, Jackyl's self-titled debut album was released under Geffen Records, and eventually went platinum.
 It features a song entitled "She Loves My Cock", which was omitted from edited versions, as were suggestive elements on the album's cover art.
 When a Kmart in Georgia refused to sell Jackyl, the band played an impromptu concert in front of the store.
 Footage of the event was used for the music video of their single "I Stand Alone".

 Push Comes to Shove

 Their second album released in 1994 is titled Push Comes to Shove.
 Also that year, the band appeared at Woodstock '94 in Saugerties, New York.
 The album contains the singles "Push Comes to Shove" and "Headed for Destruction".